top of page

 Our Mission

-To uplift disadvantaged communities through access to quality education and learning resources; livelihoods that empower women; and environmental stewardship through community engagement and our own practices.
-To do our work in a respectful, collaborative manner that builds trust and spreads friendship.
+To uplift disadvantaged communities through access to quality education and rich, enjoyable learning resources; sustainable livelihoods that empower women; and environmental stewardship through community engagement and our own best practices.
+To work in a respectful, collaborative manner that builds trust and friendship.

 We are part of the communities where we work.
 We begin our programs as collaborative pilot projects, learn what works, iterate, and then build them to be expandable, scalable, and community run.

-The Maasai Mara of southwestern Kenya is one of the most disadvantaged regions of East Africa.
-Only 11% of young people here enroll in secondary school, and the area has the highest dropout rate and highest teen pregnancy rate in Kenya.
-When families can't afford to send their children to school (which often happens), girls are usually the ones to drop out and are often forced into early marriage.
-Many girls in the region are still going through FGM.
+In terms of education, the Maasai Mara of southwestern Kenya is one of the most disadvantaged regions of East Africa.
+Only 11% of young people enroll in secondary school, and the area has the highest dropout rate and teen pregnancy rate in Kenya.
+When families can't afford to send their children to school (which often happens), girls are usually the ones to drop out and may be forced into early marriage.
+Girls also drop out because of a lack of sanitary supplies.
+Many girls in the area still go through FGM if they leave school.

-We transform the poorest public schools in the Mara, both primary and secondary, by setting up quality resources including libraries and science labs and providing literacy and writing opportunities.
-We also help teen girls stay in school through scholarships and by distributing sanitary kits so they don't need to leave school once a month.
-We firmly believe that children in the poorest regions of the world should have access to the same advantages that children in more privileged places have; and we've found that outfitting the poorest public schools with meaningful resources changes this trajectory for the greatest number of students.
+We transform the most disadvantaged public schools in the Mara, both primary and secondary, by setting up quality resources including libraries and science labs and providing literacy and writing opportunities.
+We also help teen girls stay in school through scholarships and by distributing sanitary kits.
+We firmly believe that children in the poorest regions of the world should have access to the same advantages that children in more privileged places have.
+Rather than create new schools, we've found that outfitting the most needy public schools with meaningful resources changes this trajectory for the greatest number of young people.

 C6FBA62F-6D35-4144-AA95-32762E195ECC_1_201_a_edited.jpg

-Most adult women in the Maasai Mara lack literacy and marketable skills, as they did not have opportunities for education when they were young.
+Our holistic approach in the Maasai Mara also addresses women.
+Most adult women here lack literacy and marketable skills, as they did not have opportunities for education when they were young.
 And yet, they hold their families together through the hard work of domestic life.
-We run the co-operative Oliveseed Women's Work Center as a platform for sustainable income-generating work for women through beadwork arts, sewing, capacity-building training, and soon delivery of their family's millk by electric motorcycle.
-When women make an income, they use it to uplift their families, including paying school fees to keep their kids in school.
-Day after day, we witness tremendous joy and self-confidence blossom in the women at our Work Center.
-We are also addressing family health challenges in the Mara community through clean water and sanitation facilities.
+We run a co-operative Women's Work Center as a platform for sustainable income-generating work for women through beadwork arts, sewing, capacity-building training, and delivery of their family's millk by electric motorcycle.
+When women make an income, they use it to uplift their families; and day after day, we witness tremendous joy and self-confidence blossom in these women.
+We also address their family health challenges through clean water and sanitation facilities.

-One of our underlying values is a healthy environment, and we incorporate that into all that we do.
+One of our core values is a healthy environment, and we incorporate that into all that we do.
 We curate libraries that include environmental learning materials, support tree planting, and use clean renewable energy in all our development projects.
+In turn, we believe that this Maasai community has much to teach the rest of the world on living in balance with nature and co-existing with their incredible wildlife heritage.

 JacklineCropped.jpg